weaveworks/eks-appmesh-profile/docs/test/README.md

 git add -A && \
 git commit -m "update podinfo" && \
 git push origin master && \
-fluxctl sync
+fluxctl sync --k8s-fwd-ns flux
 ```

 When the canary analysis starts, Flagger will call the pre-rollout webhooks before routing traffic to the canary.
-If the helm test fails, Flagger will retry until the analysis threshold is reached and the canary is rolled back.
+If the acceptance test fails, Flagger will retry until the analysis threshold is reached and the canary is rolled back.